Notre Dame First-Year Applicants Interested in Majoring in Business

 After the first year, a small number of students who were not preapproved to major in business, will be allowed to do so.
 This number will include both students currently matriculated at Notre Dame as well as some students applying to Notre Dame as transfer applicants from other universities.
-The number of openings will be managed to ensure the University achieves the 550 degree goal per class for Mendoza.

 The management of the size of the business college is important to ensure that our students, faculty, and employers continue to reap the benefits of one of the top business education programs worldwide.

 Notre Dame offers many programs in addition to the BBA degree that afford students the opportunity to learn about business principles.

 Allows a small number of architecture students (8) to concentrate in business by taking core classes in accounting, management, statistics, finance, and economics, to name a few of the courses.

 The program provides students with the insights of scientific analysis and social perspective to deepen their understanding of the complex economic forces at work in society.

 International Economics Major

 Linguistic and cultural fluency is an increasingly important asset in business; students in the College of Arts and Letters can achieve both with a major in International Economics.